basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 ---

-Riak was written almost exclusively in [Erlang](http://www.erlang.org) and runs on an Erlang virtual machine (VM).
-Because of this, proper Erlang VM tuning is an important part of optimizing Riak performance.
+Riak was written almost exclusively in [Erlang](http://www.erlang.org) and runs on an Erlang virtual machine (VM), which makes proper Erlang VM tuning an important part of optimizing Riak performance.
 The Erlang VM itself provides a wide variety of [configurable parameters](http://erlang.org/doc/man/erl.html) that you can use to tune its performance; Riak enables you to tune a subset of those parameters in each node's [[configuration files|Configuration Files#Erlang-VM]].